vladimir-pejic/mileva/README.md

 The server currently supports Llama 3.2 (1B and 3B), Gemma 3 4B, and Phi-3 Mini models, but you can easily add any Ollama model by creating new endpoints.

+**NEW**: Now includes OpenAI-compatible API endpoints, so you can use your existing OpenAI code with local models by just changing the base URL!

+**ALSO NEW**: Direct access to Google's Gemma model through their cloud API!

 ## What it does

 - Provides HTTP endpoints for any installed Ollama model
+- **OpenAI API compatibility** - works as a drop-in replacement for OpenAI API calls
+- **Google Gemma integration** - access to Google's cloud-based Gemma model
 - Handles authentication with API keys
 - Includes proper error handling and timeouts
 - Works with browsers (formats JSON nicely) or API clients